Monday, March 9, 2026

 Earthquake in Iran .

 Semnan had attained international attention as early as 2006 with the Iranian space program.
 Semnan Region then caught attention in 2008 as SPND, the Organization of Defensive Innovation and Research came under the row for upscaling Iranian Nuclear warhead Programs.
-Rangin Kaman - or the Raibow project was started in the desert region of Garmsar.
+Rangin Kaman - or the Rainbow project was started in the desert region of Garmsar.
 The location was ideal for Long and Extended Range Missile Programs beginning with ICBMS of 3000 km range onwards.
 Iran developed a massive area here, at Ivanaki into a highly sensitive belt under the cover of extreme security with the extraction and purification of Tritium began around 2008.
 Iranian Revolutionary Guards - IRGC created five ancillary companies around the time of which PETSAR , Pishtazan e Tosee Sanati Aria Razi came under the eyes of the international observers and the Journalists.
 It needs no high tech education in the beginning of the 21st century to understand the role of Tritium in the making of Hydrogen Bombs.

 When Donald Trump Administration and IAEA , distances Iran's nuclear weapon capabilities to be months away from the time of Israel mounting attack , the question remains.
 Why did Iran initiate development of ICBMs capable of delivering nuclear war heads as early as 2013?